 Having a website is a great tool to direct traffic to your department, organization or facility.
-The most important aspects of your site is making sure your content is accurate and useful.
+The most important aspect of your site is making sure your content is accurate and useful.
 But even with the most useful and up-to-date information, you may want to add some cycling images for a dynamic effect.
 Our "Cycle Images" custom element is a good option to use to automatically display a gallery of images.
-View example here: Cycle Images

 Creating a gallery using "Cycle Images" can be done in three (3) steps:

 We have had the Content Slider custom element for a couple of years now and most recently we have created a render handler that allows you to cycle captioned images without the thumbnails (see examples above).

 To create a banner using "Content Slider" follow these 3 (3) steps: